Bhutan Tour Package From Israel

 - Bangkok to Paro-KB153 Dep: 0600 Arri: 0815 and return Paro to Bangkok-KB152 Dep:1620 Arri: 2030

-Note: The flight schedule and Fare is subject to Change.
+Note: The flight schedule and fare are subject to Change.

 Visa Requirements for Israeli Citizens:

-All travellers, except Indian nationals, require a visa to visit Bhutan.
-Israeli citizens must obtain an electronic visa (eVisa) prior to arrival, as visas are not issued upon entry.
-The eVisa application is processed online through Bhutan’s Department of Immigration.
-It’s essential to apply well in advance of your intended travel date to ensure timely approval.
+All travellers to Bhutan, except Indian nationals, require a visa to visit Bhutan.
+Israeli citizens must obtain an electronic visa (visa) before arrival, as visas are not issued upon entry.
+The visa application is processed online through Bhutan’s Department of Immigration.
+It’s essential to apply well before your intended travel date to ensure timely approval.

-- The SDF of USD 100 per night per person is applicable for all tourist
+- The SDF of USD 100 per night per person applies to all tourists

 - This fee is used to support Bhutan’s commitment to environmental conservation, cultural preservation, and the well-being of its people.